 The Kingsford Gardens Pollinator Pathway is a pilot project of Oakvillegreen and the Town of Oakville that was launched in 2020.
 With the hard work of our volunteers, we’re reclaiming and naturalizing a turfgrass area of the park to create a vibrant meadow ecosystem.

 In the fall of 2021, we incorporated hundreds of native wildflowers and grasses to provide an important food source and habitat for foraging pollinators, as well as for nesting birds and other wildlife.
-Native meadow plant species, accustomed to Oakville's climate and soils, will help improve carbon sequestration.
-They will also help mitigate flooding due to their deeper root system and increased biomass; these naturalization efforts will continue through 2022.
-By reducing the amount of turfgrass in the park, we'll be increasing biodiversity.
-As an added bonus, the pollinators will increase yields for gardeners at Kingsford community vegetable garden plots!
+Native meadow plant species, accustomed to Oakville's climate and soils help improve carbon sequestration.
+They also help mitigate flooding due to their deeper root system and increased biomass.
+These naturalization efforts continue till today.
+We return each season to host pollinator stewardship events that involve adding new pollinator plants, re-seeding, and removing invasives.
+This results in an engaged community and increased biodiversity and floral resources for pollinators.
+As an added bonus, the pollinators increase yields for gardeners at Kingsford community vegetable garden plots!

-This project is made possible through the generous support of TD Friends of the Environment Foundation, the Town of Oakville, and dozens of dedicated volunteers.
+This project is made possible through the generous support of TD Friends of the Environment Foundation, the Town of Oakville, Canadian Wildlife Federation, and many dedicated volunteers.

 Glen Abbey Pollinator Garden